 The information you give Otero County Healthcare Services Department will be used to determine whether your household is eligible or continues to be eligible to take part in the Healthcare Assistance Program (HCAP).
 We will check this information through computer matching programs or other means.
 This information will also be used to make sure that you meet program rules and help us to manage the program.
 This information may be given to other Federal and State agencies for official examination, and to law enforcement officials for the purpose of picking up persons fleeing to avoid the law.

 If you get benefits that you were not eligible for you may have to pay them back.
 If your household must reimburse the county, the information on this application including all Social Security Numbers, may be given to Federal and State agencies, as well as private claims collection agencies for collection action.

 A complete Privacy Practice Notice, as required by Health Insurance Portability and Accountability Act of 1996 (HIPAA), is available.
 Upon your request, we will provide you with the most current Privacy Practices Notice by either mailing the Notice to an address you provide or by delivering a Notice to you at our office.
 The most current Notice is also available on this page.
 Please review it carefully as it describes how we may use and disclose information about you and your ability to access information about you.

 Voluntarily Providing SSN

 Providing the requested information, including Social Security Numbers of each household member is voluntary.
-However, each person applying for assistance must give a Social Security Number or it will result in the denial of program benefits to each individual applicant failing to give a Social Security Number.
-Any Social Security Numbers given will be used and disclosed in the same manner as Social Security Numbers of eligible household members.
+However, each person applying for assistance must give a Social Security Number or an Individual Taxpayer Identification Number.
+Failure to provide will result in the denial of program benefits.